bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 these classes are proxy models.
 It's the manager class that we're using here to differentiate the classes.

-Each manager class simply returns a queryset filters on the appropriate `type`.
+Each manager class simply returns a queryset that filters for the appropriate `type` value.

 {% highlight python %}
 class FeatureManager(models.Manager):